UtrechtUniversity/UU-Bootstrap/docs/README.md

-# UU-bootstrap docs
+# Portaldev Bootstrap docs

-Small nuxt app to generate the docs (statically)
+Small nuxt app to serve as both documentation as well as developing

+## Requirements
+- Yarn
+- Node >= 16 (other versions untested)

 ## Setup